Rapptz/discord.py/docs/api.rst

 .. function:: on_socket_raw_receive(msg)

-    Called whenever a message is received from the WebSocket, before it's processed.
-This event is always dispatched when a message is received and the passed data is not processed in any way.
+    Called whenever a message is completely received from the WebSocket, before it's processed and parsed.
+This event is always dispatched when a complete message is received and the passed data is not parsed in any way.

     This is only really useful for grabbing the WebSocket stream and debugging purposes.